Nicki Minaj: Achievements

 As of 2024, Minaj has sold over 100 million records worldwide, making her the best-selling female rapper and one of the best-selling music artists.
 Minaj achieved the largest album sales week of the 21st century among female rappers with her debut studio album Pink Friday, and second-largest of all time after Lauryn Hill's The Miseducation of Lauryn Hill (1998).
 In 2010, she became the first female solo artist to have seven songs on the Billboard Hot 100 simultaneously.
 In 2017, Minaj broke the record for the most Hot 100 entries by a female artist (until December 2020), surpassing Aretha Franklin, and in 2018, she became the first woman to accumulate 100 entries on the Hot 100.
 Her 2019 collaboration with Karol G, "Tusa", was the first song by two lead female artists to debut atop the Billboard Hot Latin Songs chart.
-In 2022, with the number-one Hot 100 debut of her single "Super Freaky Girl", she became the first solo female rapper to debut atop the chart since Hill in 1998, and the first female rapper to debut a solo song at number one in the 21st century.
+In 2022, with the number-one Hot 100 debut of "Super Freaky Girl", she became the first solo female rapper to debut atop the chart since Hill in 1998.
 Minaj has the most number-ones, top-tens, and appearances on Hot R&B/Hip-Hop Songs (8, 47, and 145) among female artists.
 She has 23 top-ten singles on the Billboard Hot 100, the most for any female rapper.
 She is the female rapper with the most Hot 100 entries, top 40 entries, and Digital Songs chart-toppers.
 In 2023, she became the first female rapper to earn three number-one albums on the Billboard 200.
 Her fifth studio album Pink Friday 2 earned the highest first-week vinyl sales for a female rap album in US history.
-Her Pink Friday 2 World Tour (2024) grossed over US$108 million, becoming the fourth-highest-grossing tour of all time by a rap or hip hop artist, the highest-grossing tour by a female rapper, and the first among female rappers to surpass US$100 million in revenue.
+Her Pink Friday 2 World Tour (2024) grossed over US$108 million, becoming the fourth-highest-grossing tour by a rapper or hip hop artist in history, the highest-grossing tour by a female rapper, and the first among female rappers to surpass US$100 million in revenue.
 It also made Minaj the fifth Black female artist in history to surpass the mark from a single tour.
+In December 2025, RapTV ranked it as the sixth-highest-grossing tour by a rap or hip–hop artist.
+In January 2016, Minaj had her 26th number 1 on the Billboard Rap Digital Song Sales chart with "My Life" from Pink Friday 2, breaking Drake's record.